elize21/HACK4/README.md

 ***This bot is created with the help of NodeJS and uses [Baileys](https://github.com/whiskeysockets/baileys)***

 ## *FEATURES*
-There are 3 features, getting an AutostatusView response to your contacts automatically sends responce presence recordingaudio to any DM messagequerry and lastly it auto-updates bio
+There are 3 features, getting an AutostatusView response to your contacts automatically sends responce presence recording audio to any DM message querry and lastly it auto-updates bio